When celebrities show up to protest, the media follows — but so does the backlash

 The letter calls for the "entertainment community to speak out forcefully against Hamas, to support Israel, to refrain from sharing misinformation about the war, and do whatever is in their power to urge the terrorist organization to return the innocent hostages to their families."

-"I think a lot of Jews in the entertainment community felt abandoned, not just by their silence, but by their condemnation," says Engel.
+"I think a lot of Jews in the entertainment community felt abandoned, not just by their silence, but by their condemnation," says Ingel.

 'Taking a stand' vs. 'Nag, Nag, Nag'